Dr. Robert Gentry's polonium halos are one of the only arguments against an old earth that's published in a peer-reviewed journal!

 Dr. Gentry saying there's no evidence of radon travels in his sample.
 His opponents say there is.

 Obviously, I don't have any way of knowing.
 I personally heard Dr. Gentry repeat the known false story that Dr. Donald Johanson covered up the location of an Australopithecus afarensis knee, so I don't consider him very honest.
 In this case, however, it's Dr. Gentry who's published, not his opponents.
-And he's published repeatedly!!!
+And he's published repeatedly!

 Personally, I chalk this up as the best argument ever produced by anti-evolutionists.